 They also proposed a pre-angled glacis, which is more commonly known as a “pike nose”.
 This was an advanced feature for the time and one not seen on a large scale until the Soviet IS-3 in 1945.

-To keep a vehicle with such thick armor at such a light weight required some compromises, and this was mostly done with the tank’s physical size.
-Vickers planned for it to have a two man turret to keep its size down.
+To keep a vehicle with such thick armor at such a low weight required some compromises, and this was mostly done with the tank’s physical size.
+Vickers planned for it to have a two-man turret to keep its size down.

-At this point the vehicle showed some promise.
+At this stage, the project showed some promise.

-However just a few months into the project Vickers chose to hand the assault tank project over to another company so it could focus on more pressing matters.
+However just a few months into the project Vickers chose to hand the assault tank project over to Rolls-Royce in Belper so it could focus on more pressing matters.
+During its time at Rolls-Royce it was given the name Valiant.

 A single prototype was constructed in 1944.
 It carried a 75 mm gun and very thick armor.
 As it was a prototype it was built from mild steel and lacked many internal fittings.